nakal/xmonad-conf/README.md

 ## Small warning

-First thing to note is that *you won't like my desktop configuration* for sure.
+First thing to note is that you probably don't want to simply take the setup as it is now.
 Take a look what is started during X login.
 Comment everything out that you don't want.
 This might be, for example, my "weird keyboard layout" which makes a german keyboard to a better programmer's keyboard, but can be annoying for start when you don't understand my intentions (and did not look up what the layout actually does).
 I will talk about this below.

 **Please be careful using this project.
 I cannot be hold responsible for any damages that might occur.
 If you are not sure, STOP and DON'T USE anything